Access Services & Support

-The Office for Graduate Education and Postdoctoral Affairs offers a variety of disability services for School of Medicine and Dentistry (SMD) preparatory program trainees (includes Bridges, Summer Scholars, PREP, and unpaid interns/shadows); matriculated, non-matriculated, and visiting graduate students; and postdoctoral appointees (“trainees” collectively).
+The Office for Graduate Education and Postdoctoral Affairs offers a variety of access services for School of Medicine and Dentistry (SMD) preparatory program trainees (includes Bridges, Summer Scholars, PREP, and unpaid interns/shadows); matriculated, non-matriculated, and visiting graduate students; and postdoctoral appointees (“trainees” collectively).
 These services aim to provide an inclusive experience and equal access to training program requirements.
 Activities may include: classes, lab and other research activities, meetings related to the training program, University-sponsored professional development, social, and networking activities, and approved conferences/events related to the training program.
-Our approach relies on collaboration among trainees, the SMD access coordinator, and instructors/other faculty members.
+Our approach relies on collaboration among trainees, the SMD GEPA Access Specialist, and instructors/other faculty members.

 Deciding to Disclose and Request Reasonable Accommodations

-Choosing to disclose the existence of a disability is a topic some trainees may wish to discuss informally with the SMD access coordinator.
-The SMD access coordinator will treat such conversations confidentially to the maximum extent possible.
-A trainee will not be considered to have self-identified a disability until the trainee has specifically expressed a desire to do so either through individual interview or submitting a Request for Reasonable Accommodations online.
-Trainees are encouraged to meet with the SMD access coordinator early in the training program to become acquainted and talk about accommodations.
+Choosing to disclose the need for accommodations is a topic some trainees may wish to discuss informally with the SMD GEPA Access Specialist.
+The SMD GEPA Access Specialist will treat such conversations confidentially to the maximum extent possible.
+A trainee will not be considered to have self-identified a need for an accommodation until the trainee has specifically expressed a desire to do so either through individual interview or submitting a Request for Reasonable Accommodations online.
+Trainees are encouraged to meet with the SMD GEPA Access Specialist early in the training program to become acquainted and talk about accommodations.
 However, we welcome requests to discuss accommodations at any time.
-To schedule an appointment, visit our office in the School of Medicine and Dentistry(G-9556) or submit a SMD GEPA Initial Request for Reasonable Accommodations online and our staff will arrange a meeting.
+To schedule an appointment, email the SMD GEPA Access Specialist or submit a SMD GEPA Initial Request for Reasonable Accommodations online and our staff will arrange a meeting.

-Upon disclosing the existence of a disability, trainees will be required to provide supporting documentation to the access coordinator.
+Trainees will be required to provide supporting documentation to the access specialist.
 Supporting documentation must be provided by a qualified professional who is licensed or otherwise properly credentialed in the domain for which he/she is diagnosing.
 Documentation completed by family members, regardless of qualifications, will not be accepted.
-Detailed university-wide guidelines for documenting a disability, procedures, and policies are found at: www.rochester.edu/disability/
+Detailed university-wide guidelines for documenting the need for accommodations, procedures, and policies are found at: www.rochester.edu/disability/

-Please submit documentation of a disability via the online form or to:
+Please submit documentation via the online form or to:

 Arrangement for Accommodations

-The SMD access coordinator will consider a wide variety of factors, including the nature of the disability and its effect on the trainee, the documentation provided, evidence of past accommodations that the trainee has received, and other relevant facts.
-If accommodations are to be provided, trainees should meet with the SMD access coordinator to review the information included in their personal accommodation letter which lists the trainee’s accommodations.
+The SMD GEPA Access Specialist will consider a wide variety of factors, including the nature of the request and its effect on the trainee, the documentation provided, evidence of past accommodations that the trainee has received, and other relevant facts.
+If accommodations are to be provided, trainees should meet with the SMD GEPA Access Specialist to review the information included in their personal accommodation letter which lists the trainee’s accommodations.

 Form link: SMD GEPA Initial Request for Reasonable Accommodations